 - Cause issues with oral hygiene

 If your torus isn’t interfering with your life it is usually left in place.
 But if it has become uncomfortable or a nuisance schedule a consultation with the dedicated surgeon team.
-They will help provide answers as to whether your torus needs removed.
+They will help provide answers as to whether your torus needs to be removed.

-Often tori surgery is performed with high speed dental drill bits and dental chisels.
-During the procedure your Benicia Oral Surgery specialist will make sure you don’t feel a thing by providing local anesthetics and sedation if necessary.
+Often tori surgery is performed with high-speed dental drill bits and dental chisels.
+During the procedure, your Benicia Oral Surgery specialist will make sure you don’t feel a thing by providing local anesthetics and sedation if necessary.
 Though the surgery itself won’t be painful, tori removal can be a bit uncomfortable.

 Another method of tori removal is done via lasers.
 Though not appropriate in all cases, this method provides excellent accuracy and less palate trauma than traditional tori surgery.
-With laser surgery there is also less risk of postoperative infections.
+With laser surgery, there is also less risk of postoperative infections.

 After roughly a week, most of the pain from your tori removal should subside.
 Directly following your procedure expect some swelling.
 Your surgeon might prescribe you some pain management or suggest over-the-counter pain medication.
-You may also be advised to rinse your mouth out with salt water.
+You may also be advised to rinse your mouth out with saltwater.
 Follow the instructions of your provider.